we-dance/platform/README.md

 - Select your branch.
 - Build command: `yarn build`.
 - Publish directory: `dist`.
-- Click `Advanced build settings` and empty value for `Functions directory` as we don’t use Netlify functions
+- Click `Advanced build settings` and empty value for `Functions directory` as we don’t use Netlify functions.
-- Click `New variable` and add all keys and values from `.env` file (`URL` and [some other variables](https://docs.netlify.com/configure-builds/environment-variables/) are set automatically)
+- Click `New variable` and add all keys and values from `.env` file (`URL` and [some other variables](https://docs.netlify.com/configure-builds/environment-variables/) are set automatically).
 - Click `Deploy site`.

 To activate all services and features see section `Services` below.